The Rise of Specialised MBA Programmes

-Given the popularity of this degree, we are now seeing that the traditional MBA is branching out, offering specialisations in many areas.
+Given the popularity of this degree, we are now seeing that the traditional MBA is branching out, offering specializations in many areas.

 General Versus Specialised MBA

-A specialised MBA follows the same principles as a regular MBA, meaning it teaches students the basic principles of management.
-The difference however, is that it then allows the student to focus in depth on a specific industry.
+A specialized MBA follows the same principles as a regular MBA, meaning it teaches students the basic principles of management.
+The difference, however, is that it then allows the student to focus in-depth on a specific industry.
 An increasing variety of professions and the desire for individuals to acquire a more focused education that pertains to an industry of their interest are the driving factors behind this.

-The branching out of the MBA into these different specialised areas, however has come with criticism from some universities and professors, who feel that a specialised MBA is not necessary as there are Master's programs available for many fields.
-But those who do favour specialised MBAs believe that it is perfect for individuals who already have experience in a certain field and want to grow further in their career in that same field.
+The branching out of the MBA into these different specialized areas, however, has come with criticism from some universities and professors, who feel that a specialized MBA is not necessary as there are Master's programs available for many fields.
+But those who do favor specialized MBAs believe that it is perfect for individuals who already have experience in a certain field and want to grow further in their career in that same field.

-Some of the more popular MBA specialisations include MBA in Accounting, MBA in Supply Chain Management and an MBA in Media Studies.
-It should however be noted that there are also MBA specialisations in some nontraditional fields that include and MBA in Football Industries, which prepares graduates for management positions in football, either with clubs, governing bodies, or related media and sponsorship companies.
+Some of the more popular MBA specializations include an MBA in Accounting, an MBA in Supply Chain Management, and an MBA in Media Studies.
+It should however be noted that there are also MBA specializations in some nontraditional fields that include an MBA in Football Industries, which prepares graduates for management positions in football, either with clubs, governing bodies, or related media and sponsorship companies.
 An MBA in Wine Marketing and Management, for the wine lovers out there.
 This prepares graduates for executive roles in the wine industry.
-And in addition to that, there are MBA programmes that can be combined with other fields.
+And in addition to that, there are MBA programs that can be combined with other fields.
 For example, an MBA program can be combined with engineering, meaning that this program will focus on managerial skills related to the field of engineering.